I am delighted to support Hampshire and the Isle of Wight’s portfolio for the policing of children and young people.

 Children and young people are not “mini-adults” and the better our policing for them is now, the less they may need us in the future.
 Every interaction leaves a mark and we need to think carefully about what sort of mark that is.
 In our time of increasingly prioritised policing effort, this strategy will help forces focus on what is essential and what works.

-- Children and Young People strategy
+- National Children & Young People Strategy

 - National Action Plan

-- Youth Engagement report
+- National Youth Engagement Report

-- The Youth Charter
+- Hampshire Youth Charter

 National Strategy for the Policing of Children & Young People